Gastro-oesophageal reflux in Babies

 It can be extremely upsetting for parents to realise their babies are experiencing reflux, and they are often left feeling helpless.
 Sometimes it can be difficult to get assistance or advice, but luckily there are plenty of options.

 Gastro-oesophageal reflux (or simply ‘reflux’) is when contents from the stomach — including stomach acid — are spontaneously passed into the oesophagus, causing a lot of discomfort.
-You can tell if your baby is suffering from reflux through symptoms such as regurgitation, possetting and projectile vomiting, but unfortunately, a child can suffer from reflux without any of these symptoms presenting as well.
+You can tell if your baby is suffering from reflux through symptoms such as regurgitation, possetting and projectile vomiting, but a child can experience reflux without any of these symptoms presenting as well.

-While it’s common for people to think that reflux is something their baby will eventually grow out of, in some cases it doesn’t just go away; instead, it ends up causing far worse complications.
+Most babies will grow out of reflux by the 3rd or 4th month however in some cases it doesn’t just go away; instead, it ends up causing far worse complications.
+This is more common when issues such as pyloric stenosis is present.

 Common treatment for reflux in babies include the prescription of medications which reduce stomach acid production.
 While this can provide symptomatic relief it should not be used long term as it can result in deficiencies of magnesium, iron, vitamin B12, can affect kidney function and cause imbalances in the important microbiome.
 Coming off these medications cannot be done quickly, as the stomach acid can rebound and worsen symptoms.